tverrbjelke/install_amiga_cross_coding/README.md

 Target platform: amiga 68000 Kickstart/WB 1.3 and 2.x/3.x

-* Checks for and installs missing system packages, tested for Debian Scratch Stable.
+* Checks for and installs missing system packages, tested for Debian Scratch Stable and debian Buster stable

 * Downloads and installs the needed amiga SDK tools, and adds proper enviroment settings.